Identification of Gifted Students:

 To request in-school testing for your child (3rd grade - 6th grade only).
 Complete the Site Testing Application and return it to the school by January 11th.

-CUSD also offers CogAT testing the second Saturday of every month from August - June:
+CUSD also offers CogAT testing the second Saturday of every month from August - May (except October):

-August – June - All students K to 7th grade, including students who do not currently attend a CUSD school, may apply online for testing.
+August – May - All students Pre-K (age 4 years and 6 months) to 7th grade, including students who do not currently attend a CUSD school, may apply online for testing.

 To register for Saturday testing visit our Community Education Enrichment Programs website.

-Registration opens up one month prior to the test date and closes 8 days before the testing session.
+Registration opens up one month prior to the test date and closes 8 days before the testing session, or once the testing session is at capacity.

 If you are planning to enroll your student in a Chandler Unified School District school for Kindergarten we ask that you enroll him/her at your home school in January to receive an ID number.
 There will not be a fee assessed for testing if a student is currently enrolled in CUSD.